 You’ll find a full recipe card to print or save below.
 I always appreciate your feedback.
 If you make and enjoy my chili on the smoker, I’d love to hear about it in a recipe review!

 And before you get cooking, I always like to highlight similar recipes for you to bookmark.
 In this case, you could pick up some extra ground bison to make my smoked bison burgers or poblano peppers for my smoked stuffed peppers or a chuck roast for smoked tacos since you’ll have plenty of taco fixin’s on hand.
+If you like the over the top style of cooking the bison, check out my over the top smoked queso.

 - 2 pounds Lean Ground Bison or Ground Beef (90/10)